-The literature review builds on the evidence generated by the parallel FE study and reinforces its conclusions that whilst there are a number of studies reporting on learners' experiences of technology in courses by staff there is a dearth of studies which draw out the wider use of technology enhanced learning and put this in the learners' own words.
-There are few academic studies of learner needs and expectations in work-based and adult and community learning, where much of the limited research is contained in internal institutional reports and blogs.
+This study builds on the evidence generated by the parallel further education study and reinforces its conclusions that while there are a number of studies reporting on learners' experiences of technology in courses by staff, there is a dearth of studies which draw out the wider use of technology enhanced learning and put this in the learners' own words.
+In particular, there are few academic

+Work-related learning

-In work-related learning there remain deep-seated and persistent problems with students accessing the quality of devices and internet connectivity that they require and expect.
+In work-related learning there remain deep-seated and persistent problems with student access to the quality of devices and internet connectivity that they require and expect.
 Students working in industries which make use of specialist packages expect their providers to furnish them with those packages - and devices of sufficient power to run them.
 Virtual Learning Environments (VLEs) and Learning Management Systems (LMSs) are far from redundant technologies.
-It is likely that they are yet to approach reaching their potential.
+It is likely that these technologies are yet to approach reaching their potential.
 Learners are reliant on their tutors for direction in their use of technology for learning.